HOW TO GET LONGER, STRONGER NAILS + SHOP SKINCARE | NAILS

 6. Care for Your Nails Like You Care for Your Face.
 And Don't Cut Your Cuticles!

 If you want long nails that don't break "It requires constant care; it's TLC.
 During your nighttime routine, add a step in to take care of your nails.
 So when you're done with your face, put on cuticle oil after that." - Rita Remark, Essie Global Lead Educator

 “Make sure you are using “cuticle friendly” ingredients.
 Just like you moisturise the hair with different ingredients than you use on the skin, the cuticle is a unique anatomical structure that benefits from ingredients that are are rich in fatty acids (like Mauritia fruit oil), high in phospholipids (such as sunflower oil), antioxidants (say, rosemary oil or apricot oil) and that have astringent properties (like grapefruit oils).” - Dr. Dana Stern

 Don't cut your cuticles or use a liquid cuticle remover.

 “The cuticle is the nail’s natural protective seal and the key to overall nail health.
-In addition to being a potential nidus for infection, overly aggressive cuticle manipulation can result in the nail growing in with white patches and surface irregularities.” - Dr. Dana Stern
+In addition to being a potential nidus (breeding spot) for infection, overly aggressive cuticle manipulation can result in the nail growing in with white patches and surface irregularities.” - Dr. Dana Stern

 7. Consider a Nail Health Treatment.